Jeevan-369/hello-world/README.md

 # hello-world
-Hello World repository serving as a starting point for beginners in programming.
-Contains basic 'Hello, World!' examples in multiple programming languages, providing a quick and easy way to get started with coding.
-Ideal for those taking their first steps in learning different languages or exploring the basics of software development.

 I'm a passionate Master of Computer Science student with a solid academic foundation and a knack for problem-solving.
 My journey in the world of computer science has equipped me with expertise in programming languages.
 I'm on the lookout for exciting internship or entry-level opportunities where I can put my skills to good use in a professional environment.